 The two sides of Abraham’s coins teach us that a person needs to draw upon the benefits of both old age and youth at all times.
 When we are young, we need to cultivate our maturity and master our passions while serving God with our natural excitement and vigor.
 In old age, we need to muster up strength and motivation, while serving God with our hard-earned wisdom.

-In this week's Torah portion, we read that two sacrifices were required to be brought every day - one at dawn and one at dusk.
+In our Scripture verses today, we read that two sacrifices were required to be brought every day – one at dawn and one at dusk.
 The Jewish sages teach that the lesson for us is that we, too, must make sacrifices for God at the dawn of our lives and at the dusk of our lives; when we are young and when we are old.
-We need to serve God in our first season and our last - and every season in between.
+We need to serve God in our first season and our last – and every season in between.